ankane/kms_encrypted/README.md

 ## Getting Started

-Add a column for the encrypted KMS data keys
+Create a migration to add a column for the encrypted KMS data keys

 ```ruby
 add_column :users, :encrypted_kms_key, :text